AdobeDocs/experience-manager-65.en/help/mobile/configure-users-groups.md

 ---
-title: Configure Your Users and User Groups
+title: Configure users and user groups
-seo-title: Configure Your Users and User Groups
 description: Follow this page to understand the user roles and how to configure your users and groups to support the authoring and mangement of your mobile apps.
-seo-description: Follow this page to understand the user roles and how to configure your users and groups to support the authoring and mangement of your mobile apps.
 uuid: 55cea2b3-d7e6-4174-92b3-ee97e46b59c4
 contentOwner: User
 content-type: reference